Denny Wright

 Denys Justin Wright (6 May 1924 – 8 February 1992), known professionally as Denny Wright, was a British jazz guitarist.

 A session musician for many years, Wright frequently acted as arranger and "fixer" for recording sessions.
 He was a prolific jazz and orchestra composer.
 He led many bands, from small ensembles to night club bands to orchestras.
-He worked with Latin American and Jamaican bands, including Kenny Graham's Afro-Cubists and Mike McKenzie (jazz musician)'s Quartet.
+He worked with Latin American and Jamaican bands, including Kenny Graham's Afro-Cubists and Mike McKenzie's Quartet.
 He played with the Carl Barriteau orchestra, the Decca Records house band under Phil Green, and occasionally the Glenn Miller band.
 Wright was voted the 1980 BBC Jazz Society Musician of the Year.

-During his career, he worked with Stéphane Grappelli, Lonnie Donegan, Johnny Duncan, Digby Fairweather, Ella Fitzgerald, Ken Snakehips Johnson, Billy Eckstine, Fapy Lafertin, Russ Conway, Biréli Lagrène, Humphrey Lyttelton, Nigel Kennedy, and George Shearing.
+During his career he worked with Stéphane Grappelli, Lonnie Donegan, Johnny Duncan, Digby Fairweather, Ella Fitzgerald, Ken Snakehips Johnson, Billy Eckstine, Fapy Lafertin, Russ Conway, Biréli Lagrène, Humphrey Lyttelton, Nigel Kennedy, and George Shearing.

 Although best known as a guitarist, his favourite instrument was piano, the only musical instrument he would play at home.
-Travellin' Blues by Johnny Duncan and the Bluegrass Boys feature Wright's piano playing.
+Travellin' Blues by Johnny Duncan and the Bluegrass Boys features Wright's piano-playing.

 Early life

 Wright was born in Deptford, London, and grew up in Brockley with frequent forays to the Old Kent Road and the Elephant and Castle.
-His father was Joseph William Wright, a wireless telegraphist for the General Post Office who served with the Royal Engineers in World War I. His mother was Selina Elizabeth Stewart, who was born in Hampstead.
+His father was Joseph William Wright, a wireless telegraphist for the General Post Office who served with the Royal Engineers in the First World War.
+His mother was Selina Elizabeth Stewart, who was born in Hampstead.
 Wright's paternal family came from Polstead and Boxstead in Suffolk, although they moved to Deptford by 1881.
 Wright's first instrument was the piano.
 His older brother, Alex Wright, was a semi-professional guitarist before the war and Denny Wright, ten years younger, was soon trying to play his brother's guitar.
-He began playing professionally before World War II while at school.
+He began playing professionally before the Second World War, while at school.
 He nearly always used his thumb on the top E string and could only play as fast as he could sing.
-He often sang along as he played a solo, as on Donegan's No 4 UK hit "Don't You Rock Me Daddy-O" recorded in 1957.
+He often sang along as he played a solo, as on Donegan's No. 4 UK hit "Don't You Rock Me Daddy-O", recorded in 1957.